-PS 77b: Nursery and Landscape Crops Instructors: Profs.
+PS 77b: Greenhouse and Nursery Crops Instructors: Profs.
 Daniels and Badcock

-Location, operation and management of the various structures used in the production of landscape and nursery crops are studied.
+Location, operation and management of the various structures used in the production of greenhouse and nursery crops are studied.
 Special attention will be given to the art of growing foliage, flowering and bedding plants used for interior and exterior landscaping.